-A resolution for the re-appointment of R.G.
-Manabat & Company (KPMG) and its proposed remuneration as External Auditor of the company for the ensuing year will be presented to the stockholders.
+A resolution for R.G.
+Manabat & Company (KPMG) re-appointment and its proposed remuneration of up to P8 million as External Auditor of the Company and its subsidiaries for the year 2021 will be presented to the stockholders for approval.